-\115.34 (c) The agency shall maintain documentation that agency investigators have completed the required specialized training in conducting sexual abuse investigations.
+115.34 (c) The agency shall maintain documentation that agency investigators have completed the required specialized training in conducting sexual abuse investigations.

-The auditor was provided a training log on indicated the staff members trained to conduct sexual abuse investigation.
-The log indicated names of those trained, facilities where the individual was assigned, and the dates of the training.
+The auditor was provided a training log on indicated the staff members trained to conduct sexual abuse investigations.
+The log indicated names of those investigators trained, facilities where the individual was assigned, and the dates of the training.
+There were eight investigators from the OSCI on the log including the individual that the audit team interviewed.